simon-anders/htseq/trunk/doc/features.rst

 .. _GFF: http://www.sanger.ac.uk/resources/software/gff/spec.html
 .. _GTF: http://mblab.wustl.edu/GTF22.html

-As usual, there is a parser class, called ``GFF_Reader``, that can generate an iterator of objects describing the features.
-These objects are of type ``GenomicFeature`` and each describes one line of a GFF file.
-See Section :ref:tour for an example.
+As usual, there is a parser class, called **GFF_Reader**, that can generate an iterator of objects describing the features.
+These objects are of type :class`GenomicFeature` and each describes one line of a GFF file.
+See Section :ref:`tour` for an example.

 .. class:: GFF_Reader( filename_or_sequence )

-   As a subclass of :class:FileOrSequence, ``GFF_Reader`` can be initialized either with a file name or with an open file or another sequence of lines.
+   As a subclass of :class:`FileOrSequence`, GFF_Reader can be initialized either with a file name or with an open file or another sequence of lines.

-   When requesting an iterator, it generates objects of type ``GenomicFeature``.
+   When requesting an iterator, it generates objects of type :class:`GenomicFeature`.

 .. class:: GenomicFeature( name, type_, interval )